superlloyd/Galador.Reflection/serializer.md

 One can also generate appropriate C# code, after a call to `Read()` by calling `reader.Context.GenerateCSharpCode()`

+### Readonly Properties

+Readonly property can still be desererialized, provided they are initialized by the constructor (or property getter).
+In which case the deserializer will initialize that value.
+This only applied to reference types (and not array), for obvious reason.

 ### Serialization Attributes

 When deserializing type are matched on `FullName` (with namespace) and assembly name (no version or hash, just the name).